Wednesday, August 26, 2020

 Image of the Cape Coast Castle, where thousands of African slaves were shipped to the United States of America

-Echoes of sad music in the air can be heard from Cape Coast, attracting thousands of tourists including African-Americans and other Africans in the Diaspora to visit the place, where their ancestors were packed like a sardine into ships for slavery.
+Echoes of sorrowful music still linger in the air of Cape Coast, drawing thousands of tourists, including African Americans and other members of the African diaspora, to visit the place where their ancestors were packed like sardines into ships bound for slavery.

-There is a proverb in Ghana which says “a man doesn't cry.”
-I’m beginning to question this proverb if it has any elements of truth because any African in the Diaspora who visits Cape Coast castle can’t hold back his or her tears.
+There is a Ghanaian proverb that says, “A man doesn’t cry.”
+Yet, I question its truth, for any African in the diaspora who visits Cape Coast Castle cannot hold back tears.

-The psychological effect and emotions over Cape Coast Castle, which still has the remnants of the slave trade, are unbearable.
-President Obama, wife, Michelle, and children can’t forget the experience of touring the preserved sites.
-Also, the wife of Donald Trump, Melanie, visited Cape Coast.
+The psychological impact and emotional weight of Cape Coast Castle, still bearing the remnants of the slave trade, are overwhelming.
+President Barack Obama, his wife Michelle, and their children could not forget the experience of touring the preserved site.
+Melania Trump also visited Cape Coast.

-Visiting Cape Coast Castle to understand the pain and the suffering endured by the millions of slaves is an important step for African-Americans and other Africans in the Diaspora to be closer to Africa.
+Visiting Cape Coast Castle to understand the pain and suffering endured by millions of enslaved Africans is a vital step for African Americans and other Africans in the diaspora seeking to be closer to their heritage.

-Forts and castles built by Europeans between 1482 and 1786, serving as slave depots are still visible in Ghana.
-Apart from the Cape Coast Castle, are also Elmina and Christiansburg Castles.
+Forts and castles built by Europeans between 1482 and 1786, serving as slave depots, remain visible across Ghana.
+Alongside Cape Coast Castle stand Elmina and Christiansborg Castles, haunting reminders of a dark past.

 No comments: